Ridge House Jane Aubrey House

 Ridge House Jane Aubrey House - Reno, NV

-Ridge House Jane Aubrey House is a mental health and substance abuse treatment center located at 3908 Belmore Way in the 89503 zip code in Reno, NV.
+Ridge House Jane Aubrey House is a mental health and substance abuse rehab center located at 3908 Belmore Way in the 89503 zip code in Reno, NV.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Ridge House Jane Aubrey House include counseling for trauma victims, motivational interviewing and cognitive behavioral therapy.
-Ridge House Jane Aubrey House provides long-term rehab and 90 day inpatient rehab.
-It also provides halfway and sober housing, inpatient treatment for dual diagnosis and residential substance abuse treatment.
+Some of the treatment approaches used by Ridge House Jane Aubrey House include relapse prevention treatment, CBT and trauma counseling.
+Ridge House Jane Aubrey House provides 90 day inpatient rehab and residential rehab.
+It also provides residential treatment for substance abuse, transitional housing and inpatient dual diagnosis treatment.

 Call (888) 303-2026 to get 24/7 help with treatment.